MoritzLange/py-tedopa/README.md

 Time evolution of open quantum systems is implemented using TEDOPA (Time Evolving Density matrices using Orthogonal Polynomials Algorithm) as proposed and developed by [Prior et al 2010](http://link.aps.org/doi/10.1103/PhysRevLett.105.050404), [Chin et al 2010](http://aip.scitation.org/doi/10.1063/1.3490188) and [Rosenbach 2015](https://oparu.uni-ulm.de/xmlui/123456789/3945).
 TEDOPA enables open quantum simulation of open quantum systems such as spin-boson models.

-TEDOPA relies on a two-step approach to simulate quantum systems that a coupled linearly to their continuous environment via a given spectral density: first, the star-shaped system-environment interaction is mapped exactly to a semi-infinite one-dimensional chain with the system at one end of the chain; This chain is then simulated using standard matrix-product-states (MPS) methods.
+TEDOPA relies on a two-step approach to simulate quantum systems that are coupled linearly to their continuous environment via a given spectral density: first, the star-shaped system-environment interaction is mapped exactly to a semi-infinite one-dimensional chain with the system at one end of the chain; This chain is then simulated using standard matrix-product-states (MPS) methods.

 ## Installation